-If you close your eyes can you conjure up a roaring fire?
-Can you feel your muscles relaxing as they soak up heat from a roaring fire?
-Can you feel the bone and soul-penetrating warmth of wood?
+Conjure up a roaring fire.
+Feel your muscles relaxing as they soak up heat from soul-penetrating warmth of a wood stove.

 When all was safe, we built a new fire and relaxed and warmed up in front of it.
 Fire was friend again.
 The lights on the plastic Christmas tree glowed.
 Momma made Swiss Miss hot chocolate.
 It was a Saturday night.
 We got to stay up even later and watch Gloria Gainer belt out I Will Survive! on the tv disco show, The Soap Factory.
 The Chimney-Fire-Christmas may be one of my most memorable, and miserable, Christmas memories.